angulartist/yaconstrip/examples/php/README.md

 The compiled .ksy files to PHP are located in the [compiled-ksy folder](compiled_ksy)

-[decoder.js](decoder.js) describes how to parse the TC String segments into bit streams.
+[Decoder.php](Decoder.php) describes how to parse the TC String segments into bit streams.

 ### Demo